The stock market is afraid again. Here's what that means for your investments - Local News 8

 It’s been a wobbly week on Wall Street and CNN Business’ Fear and Greed Index is flashing “Fear.”

 The stock market is in a weird place.
-It’s fallen in seven of the past nine sessions as fear about the pandemic has gripped Wall Street.
-The Fear & Greed Index is sitting at 39: right in the middle of “fear” territory.
+It has fallen in most of the trading sessions this month, and the Fear & Greed Index is sitting at 39: right in the middle of “fear” territory.

-Friday might be another day of losses, as the three major indexes opened lower.
-The Dow slipped 0.2%, or 51 points, while the S&P 500 and the Nasdaq Composite also both fell 0.2%.
+Friday might be yet another day of losses, as the three major indexes opened lower.
+Around mid-morning, the Dow was down 0.4%, or about 150 points, while the S&P 500 declined 0.6% and the Nasdaq Composite fell 0.7%.

-Yet stocks are near record highs.
+Clearly investors are a bit rattled.
+Yet looking at the big picture, stocks are still near record highs.
 The S&P sat just a bit more than 1% below its all-time peak at Thursday’s close.

 So what’s going on?